 Each drop-down stair ramp is 2 metres wide and 6548 millimetres long.
 It is hinged a quarter of its length from the bottom mid-point of the connecting corridor.
 The lowering and raising of the ramps is motorized.
 Sensors on the ramps detect obstacles (especially human beings) and will halt if there is any danger of trapping any object or person.
 When raised, the stair ramps form a part of the profile of the dwelling's shell.

 The complete dwelling in its farmlet setting is shown below.
 In this view, all the opaque panels are shown in the same standard colour.
 Only the windows appear different in that they are made of a transparent material such as glass or laminated perspex.
 The dwelling can, of course, have whatever surface finish its owner may desire.
 It could be covered in any pattern from forest camouflage to exotic floral, to the highly decorative Julia or Mandelbrot sets from Chaos Theory.
 The desired surface finish is put on the panels off-site at fabrication time before construction begins.

 The following ground view, taken from the direction of the lake, shows the whole farmlet with the dwelling panels in two low-contrast camouflage colours.
 I think the droop-eye windows add an air of beautiful enigmatic mystery to its appearance.

-In a landshare-based society, there is a practical advantage - if not necessity - for being able to move to different landshare locations throughout one's lifetime.
+In a landshare-based society, there is a practical advantage — if not necessity — for being able to move to different landshare locations throughout one's lifetime.
 For this reason, I propose that, in this alternative world, homes should be essentially vehicular.
 They must be able to relocate easily.
 They do not need to move frequently.
 Nor do they need to travel at great speed.
-Preferably, such a home should, for the duration of a move, become some form of airborne vehicle that can move easily and safely under its own power and guidance, with the ability to avoid collisions with fixed obstacles and other airborne vehicles.
+Preferably, such a home should, for the duration of a move, become a kind of airborne vehicle that can move easily and safely under its own power and guidance, with the ability to avoid collisions with fixed obstacles and other airborne vehicles.